 However, homeowners don’t just remortgage to lower their monthly payments or to find a way to pay their mortgage off earlier.
-By releasing equity through a remortgage you can generate funds that help you improve your home, help loved ones, pay off debt, or any other activity that costs money and which you wish to make.
+By releasing equity through a remortgage you can generate funds that help you improve your home, help loved ones, pay off debt, or any other activity that costs money and that you wish to make.

 What is equity?

 Equity states how much of a property you own outright.
 If you purchase your home with a 10% deposit, at that time, you own 10% equity in the property.
-Over time, as you pay off more of the mortgage, the amount of equity you own in a property increases.
+Over time, as you pay off more of the mortgage, the amount of equity you owe in a property increases.

 Also, if your property increases in value, the percentage and amount of equity you own will increase.